How to Make Chicken Broth

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-For the best, most delicious homemade chicken broth, start with a whole raw chicken or chicken pieces and simple vegetables and herbs.
+For the best, most delicious homemade Chicken Broth recipe, start with a whole raw chicken or chicken pieces and simple vegetables and herbs.
 At the end of it, you’ll have 4 cups of delicious cooked chicken and 2 quarts of the best chicken broth you’ve ever tasted.
 Freeze it for your future soups, stews, and casseroles.

 Homemade chicken broth in a jar on a plate.